All eyes on interest rate announcement as Ottawa's 'hesitant' home market hits lull | CBC News

 According to OREB, the average price of homes sold in Ottawa in October was $660,836, up 2.9 per cent over the previous October.
 Year-to-date, however, prices have dropped 5.9 per cent over the first 10 months of 2022.

-Dekker said despite the dwindling inventory and more cautious atmosphere, houses are still selling — but it's generally taking longer.
+Dekker said despite the more cautious atmosphere, houses are still selling — but it's generally taking longer.

 "The house that's properly priced and presented well and in great condition is still, in today's market, some of them are getting multiple offers on their property," he said.
 "There's still a demand, but that demand is hesitant."